Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

   * Actually hoist out to wave function
   * i.e the wave controls when shit spawns
   * i.e not need for an enemy class?
+* Able to render lists of element
+* Implicit rendering of element
+* Layout